Hypercubers/hypercubing.xyz/docs/software/magicpuzzleultimate.md

 Some records for the shortest and first solutions of a puzzle are kept on the [Superliminal Wiki page](http://superliminal.com/cube/wiki/MPUlt_Records.html).

-## Virtual Puzzles

-While we're waiting for [Hyperspeedcube 2.0](/software/hyperspeedcube.md#20) to release, Magic Puzzle Ultimate is a great program to get your feet wet in the world of other 4D puzzles.

-Open the location where your ```MPUlt``` folder is.
-Next, open the ```MPUlt_puzzles.txt``` file.
+## Puzzle file format

+All puzzles in MagicPuzzleUltimate are stored in `MPUlt_puzzles.txt`, which is in the same directory as the EXE.

+### Syntax

+Each nonempty line is contains a **statement**, which consists of a **command** followed by any number of **values**.
+Commands and values within a statement are separated by spaces.
+Values may be **strings** (unquoted text with no spaces), **numbers** (floating-point), **vectors** (comma-separated numbers with no spaces), or **transforms** (slash-separated vectors with no spaces).

+A transform is represented as a list of vectors, each specifying the normal vector of a mirror plane.
+These mirrors are composed to form arbitrary isometries that fix the origin.
+The vectors do not need to be normalized; e.g., `1,0,0` and `2,0,0` define equivalent transforms.

+### Menu structure

+Puzzles are organized into a nested menu structure.

+- `Block <string>` begins a (sub)menu.
+It takes the name of the menu.
+- `EndBlock` ends a (sub)menu.
+It takes no values.

+### Puzzle definitions

 This file is a big list of all the puzzles in the program.
-Now you can copy & paste the puzzles that you want below under their appropriate ```Block```.
+Now you can copy & paste the puzzles that you want below under their appropriate `Block`.
 Just save the file, reopen MPUlt, and the puzzle you added will be in the menu.

+- `Puzzle <string>` begins a puzzle.
+It takes the name of the puzzle.
+- `Dim <number>` sets the number of dimensions.
+- `NAxis <number>` sets the number of axis orbits.
+It takes a **number**.
+- `Faces <vector list>` defines the pole vectors[^facet-pole] of the facets.
+Each vector defines an orbit by the pole of one facet in that orbit.
+- `Simplified` is optional and removes pieces of the puzzle that do not correspond to polytope elements.
+- `Group <transform list>` defines the symmetry group used for `Faces`, `Axis`, `Twists`, and `Cuts`.
+It takes a list of generators for the symmetry group.
+- `Axis <vector>` defines an axis orbit by the vector of one axis in that orbit.
+- `Twists <transform list>` defines the twists for an axis orbit, using the axis specified by `Axis` as a reference point.
+It takes a list of **transforms**, each of which defines one unique twist.
+- `Cuts <number list>` defines the cut depths for an axis, which are distances from the origin along the axis vector in descending order.
+- `FixedMask <number>` is unknown.
+It may have something to do with layer masks
+- A blank line ends a puzzle definition.

+`Axis`, `Twists`, and `Cuts` must be repeated the number of times specified by `NAxis`.

+[^facet-pole]: The **pole vector** of a plane is the vector from the origin to the closest point on the plane.
+The pole vector of a plane is normal to the plane and has magnitude equal to the distance of the plane from the origin.
+A plane that does not contain the origin always has a unique pole vector, and a nonzero pole vector always corresponds to a unique plane.

+??? question "Unknowns that other community members may know the answers to"

+    - What does `FixedMask` do?
+    - Is the above description of `Simplified` accurate?
+    - Is `NAxis 0` valid?
+    - Why are negative cut depths sometimes included for symmetric puzzles?
+    - Do cut depths need to be sorted in descending order?
+    - If the axis vector is not normalized, does that affect the cut depths?

-### Puzzle Definitions
+### Example puzzles

+For some definitions of various hypercuboids, see [hypercuboids](https://hypercubing.xyz/puzzles/hypercuboids/).

 ??? abstract "3D Puzzles"